-60. Liability of State.-(1) (a) Subject to paragraph (b), the State is liable for any delictual or contractual damage or loss caused as a result of any act or omission in connection with any school activity conducted by a public school and for which such public school would have been liable but for the provisions of this section.
+60. Liability of State

+(a) Subject to paragraph (b), the State is liable for any delictual or contractual damage or loss caused as a result of any act or omission in connection with any school activity conducted by a public school and for which such public school would have been liable but for the provisions of this section.

-[Para. (a) substituted by s.
-14 of Act No. 15 of 2011.]
+[S 60(1)(a) substituted by s 14 of Act 15 of 2011 with effect from 19 September 2011.]